Alfred Darbyshire: Personal life

-In 1870 he married Sarah Marshall with whom he had a son and three daughters.
+In 1870, Darbyshire married Sarah Marshall with whom he had a son and three daughters.
 Darbyshire was an amateur actor and a friend of many actors, in particular Charles Calvert and Henry Irving.
 He continued to be a member of the Society of Friends.
 He became a fellow of the Institute of British Architects in 1870 and was its vice-president from 1902 to 1905.
 He was president of the Manchester Society of Architects from 1901 to 1903.
 He collected books on heraldry and these are now in the John Rylands Library, Manchester.